Place Names Register Extract

 | Darwin City Council | |

-| History/Origin | Harold Charles (Tiger) Brennan (1905-1979) Harold Charles Brennan, widely known as 'Tiger', was a significant political figure and community leader in the Northern Territory.
-Born in India and educated in India and England, Brennan moved to the Northern Territory in the 1930s, working as a prospector.
-During World War II, Brennan served with the Australian Army, achieving the rank of Major.
-He worked closely with United States forces as a camouflage specialist, a role for which he was later awarded the U.S. Medal of Freedom (1948).
-His military service established a reputation for resourcefulness that transitioned into his later public life.
-Brennan's political career was defined by a vigorous advocacy for Northern Territory autonomy: - Legislative Council (1955-1971): He served as an elected member for the districts of Batchelor, Elsey, and Victoria River.
-He was a vocal critic of federal administration, often calling for increased local representation and self-governance. - Local Government (1972-1975): He was elected Mayor of Darwin in 1972 and became the city's first Lord Mayor in 1975.
-For his lifelong dedication to public service, Brennan was appointed an Officer of the Order of Australia (AO) in 1978.
-He is remembered as a pivotal figure in the movement toward Northern Territory self-government (achieved in 1978).
+| History/Origin | Tiger Brennan Drive is a major arterial corridor connecting the Darwin central business district to the satellite city of Palmerston and the East Arm Wharf.
+The road mirrors the modern growth of greater Darwin and has evolved from a simple two lane route in the late 1980s into a vital, multi-lane highway running parallel to the Stuart Highway.
+The corridor was officially named in 1984 to honour pioneering politician and community leader Harold 'Tiger' Brennan.
+Harold Charles (Tiger) Brennan AO (1905-1979) Harold Charles Brennan, widely known as 'Tiger', was a pivotal political figure and community leader in the Northern Territory.
+Born in India and educated there and in England, Brennan migrated to the Territory in the 1930s to work as a prospector.
+During World War II, he served with the Australian Army and achieved the rank of Major, working closely with United States forces as a camouflage specialist.
+This distinguished service earned him the U.S. Medal of Freedom in 1948, and his military tenure established a reputation for resourcefulness that transitioned into his later public life.
+Brennan's subsequent political career was defined by a vigorous advocacy for Northern Territory autonomy.
+He served as an elected member of the Legislative Council from 1955 to 1971 representing the districts of Batchelor, Elsey, and Victoria River, where he became a vocal critic of federal administration and consistently championed increased local representation.
+He then transitioned into local government, winning election as Mayor of Darwin in 1972 and making history in 1975 by becoming the city's very first Lord Mayor.
+In recognition of his lifelong dedication to public service, Brennan was appointed an Officer of the Order of Australia in 1978, and he remains remembered as a foundational figure in the movement that ultimately secured Northern Territory self-government that same year.
 Sources: Carment, D., Edward, C., James, B., Maynard, R., Powell, A., & Wilson, H. J. (Eds.).
 (2008).
 Northern Territory dictionary of biography (Rev. ed., pp. 54-56).
 Charles Darwin University Press.
 Northern Territory Legislative Assembly.
 (1979, February 27).
 Condolence: Death of Mr. Harold Brennan (Debates, 2nd Assembly, 2nd Session, pp. 767?770). https://parliament.nt.gov.au/__data/assets/pdf_file/0009/367038/PR09-Debates-27-February-1979-8-March-1979.pdf Australian War Memorial. (n.d.).
 Major Harold Charles Brennan (SX1004). https://www.awm.gov.au/collection/R1511094 |

 Register & Gazettal information